itsBuggingMe/Frent/README.md

 *Whaaaat?!
 Isn't there enough ECS libraries out there!*

 While Frent's implementation is an archetype based ECS, thats not why Frent was made.
-Frent is also an **ECF** - Entity Component Framework - that allows you to easily use composition for code reuse rather than inheritance with minimal boilerplate.
-Think Unity's Monobehavior but powered by the principles and speed of an ECS.
+Frent is primarily an **ECF** - Entity Component Framework - that allows you to easily use composition for code reuse rather than inheritance with minimal boilerplate.
+Think Unity's Monobehavior powered by the principles and speed of an ECS, as well as less boilerplate.

 > [!CAUTION]
 > Frent is still in alpha, with an incomplete feature set.
 The api is unstable and there may be bugs!